sloorush/sloorush/README.md

 So, I am a college student mostly, who likes food, travel and tech!

-I am currently working on Freelance Projects.

-Currently learning GO, AWS, and Docker.
+Currently learning Golang, Devops and Networking.

 ### Reach me on: